-Source: Concurrency Manual and Table for Minor Traffic Study - RM - ITE Code 220 (220 Multifamily Housing (Mid-Rise) - One or two levels (floors)) @ 6.74 AADT and .51 peak hour trip per unit, 100% new trips.
-RL - ITE Code 210 (single-family detached housing) @ 7.81 AADT and 1 PM peak hour per unit, 100% new trips.
+Source: Concurrency Manual and Table for Minor Traffic Study - ITE Code 210 (single-family detached housing) @ 7.81 AADT and 1 PM peak hour per unit, 100% new trips.

 B. Available Capacity:

 The roads surrounding the subject site should have sufficient capacity available, depending on the eventual use and full build out of the site.
 The Polk Transportation Planning Organization (TPO) monitors certain roadways based on maximum approved traffic in comparison to current vehicle trips to determine what capacity is available.